gwttk/forwardproto/README.md

 ## Build
 You need **Maven** to build **smartproxy**.
-Just run `maven install` and you will find jar and zip generated in `target` folder.
+Just run `maven install` and you will find the jar and zip generated in the `target` folder.
 You can also import the project using **Eclipse**.